Castillo History, Family Crest & Coats of Arms

 The name Castillo is derived from the Late Latin word "castellum," which meant a fortified building (a castle), a set of buildings or even a village.
 The region of Castilla in central Spain, an independent kingdom from the 11th to the 16th century, was so named because of the many castles located there.

 The surname Castillo was first found in the mountainous area of Santander, in the northwestern region of the Iberian peninsula.

-Important Dates for the Castillo family
+Early History of the Castillo family